A weighted one-level density of families of $L$-functions: A weighted version of the one-level density

 where $\gamma_L$ denotes the imaginary part of a generic non-trivial zero of $L$ and $c(L)$ the log-conductor of $L(s)$ at the central point.
 We recall that $1/c(L)$ is the mean spacing of the non-trivial zeros of $L(s)$ around $s=\frac{1}{2}$.
 The one-level density for the family $\mathcal F$ is the average of the above quantity over the family, i.e.

-with In the literature this is also referred as the \lq\lq low-lying zeros'' density, as the sum (\ref{intro4.0}) gives information on the distribution of the zeros of $L$ which are close to the central point.
-Indeed if a zero is substantially more than $1/c(L)$ away from the central point, then it does not contribute significantly to the sum.
+with In the literature this is also referred to as the \lq\lq low-lying zeros'' density, as the sum (\ref{intro4.0}) gives information on the distribution of the zeros of $L$ which are close to the central point.
+Indeed if a zero is substantially more than $1/c(L)$ away from the central point, then it does not contribute significantly to the sum (see e.g. \cite{ILS} for a complete overview).

-Katz and Sarnak \cite{KatzSarnak2} studied a wide variety of families and attached to each of these families of $L$-functions a symmetry type (i.e. unitary, symplectic or orthogonal, therefore identified by a group $G$), which should govern the one-level density of the considered family.
+Katz and Sarnak \cite{KatzSarnak2} studied a wide variety of families and attached to each of these families of $L$-functions a symmetry type (i.e. unitary, symplectic, or orthogonal, hereafter identified by a group $G$), which should govern the one-level density of the considered family.
 Namely, the density conjecture predicts that

-where $W_{\mathcal F}$ equals the one-level density function $W_{G}$ for the (scaled) limit of $G\in\{U(N),$ $U\!Sp(2N), O(N), SO(2N), SO(2N+1)\}$, i.e. the kernel appearing in the analogous average in the corresponding random matrix theory setting.
+where $W_{\mathcal F}$ equals the one-level density function $W_{G}$ for the (scaled) limit of $G\in\{U(N),$ $U\!Sp(2N), O(N), SO(2N), SO(2N+1)\}$\footnote[3]{Note that the scaled limit of $SO(2N)$ (resp. $SO(2N+1)$) is commonly denoted by $SO^+$ (resp. $SO^-$) in the literature and also in the rest of this paper.}, i.e. the kernel appearing in the analogous average in the corresponding random matrix theory setting.
 In particular, the kernel $W_{\mathcal F}$ is predicted to depend on $G$ only.
 We recall that the function $W_G$ is known for all the classical compact groups, being

 with $\delta_0$ the Dirac $\delta$-function centered at 0.
 Examples of one-level density theorems which prove (\ref{intro4.2}) in specific cases can be found e.g. in \cite{ILS, HR, HR1, OS, MSConrey, CSapplications}. \\